quantumquantara-arch/aureon/nexlevelai-structural-embeddings/structural_embedding_spec.md

 # Structural Embedding Specification

-This document defines the universal embedding model used by NextLevelAI to represent:
+This document defines the universal embedding model used by Aureon to represent:

 - temporal positions
 - contradictions